EMS Duty Physician (EDP) Team ^

 - Rescue Boat 6 – 20ft Sea Ark

-The Virginia Beach EMS Marine Rescue Team continues to evolve with the most highly trained, motivated and skilled individuals utilizing the most advanced equipment.
-Our team consists of members who maintain a minimum certification of crewmember.
-Members then train towards becoming a boat coxswains, divers, or rescue swimmers.
-Our members must score a minimum of 12 points on the IARDS Watermanship test (https://www.diverescueintl.com/wp-content/uploads/2014/02/IADRS-Watermanship-Test-2011.pdf)
+The Marine Rescue Team continues to evolve with the most highly trained, motivated, and skilled individuals utilizing the most advanced equipment.
+Our team consists of members who maintain a minimum certification of crew member.
+Members can further their training to become a boat coxswain and/or rescue swimmer.

-The EMS Bike Team was organized in May 1996 and is commanded by Captain Dave Klinetop as a means to deliver emergency medical services (EMS) in densely crowded or off-road areas where traditional ambulances cannot easily operate.
-With the large number of mass gathering events such as the American Music Festival, Boardwalk Art Show, July 4th Fireworks, and even just crowded summer weekends on the Boardwalk there is a distinct need in the City for this type of service.
+The EMS Bike Team, commanded by Captain Dave Klinetop, was organized in May of 1996 as a means to deliver emergency medical services in densely crowded or off-road areas where traditional ambulances cannot easily operate.
+With the large number of mass gathering events that take place in Virginia Beach, there is a distinct need for this type of service.
 The mobility of the bikes allows the teams to quickly reach patients and begin treatment.

 Each bike team carries a multitude of first aid equipment including bandages and dressings.
 They also carry diagnostic equipment like pulse oximeters, blood pressure monitoring equipment, and blood glucose monitors.
 In addition, each bike team is equipped with an AED to provide the ability to quickly provide a shock in cardiac arrest.